Saint John's Curriculum

 • Symphonic Band (H)

 The Saint John’s Symphonic Band studies and performs music of various styles including music from standard concert band repertoire.
 The topics of musicianship, music theory, music history, and performance practice are integrated into the discipline of rehearsal and performance.
 Typically students who have first participated in Concert Band advance to Symphonic Band as upperclassmen, but exceptions may be made for proficient underclassmen.
 Small combos are often created from members of Symphonic Band.
-An audition in the Spring is required.

 • Theatre Arts (Ensemble)